OfficeDev/O365-Cloud-Sec-Tooling/Securescore/securescore_get.md

-# Get application
+# Get tenantsecurescores

-Retrieve the properties and relationships of application object.
+Retrieve all tenant secure score data for the specified date range.
+The data can be queried on the period field which holds the days for which the data was collected.
 ## Prerequisites
-The following **scopes** are required to execute this API: *Directory.Read.All* or *Directory.ReadWrite.All* or *Directory.AccessAsUser.All*
+The following **scopes** are required to execute this API: Reports.Read.All
 ## HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http